Eagtac SX30C2 Flashlight Review

 Retention and Carry

 The reason I trust the pocket clip for lanyard attachment is that there’s a ring that screws down over the pocket clip, preventing it from sliding off.
 That’s a very clever solution to clip management, while still allowing for the clip to be removed.
 To remove the clip, take off the tailcap.
-Removing the o-ring is not necessary, but will help.
+Removing the o-ring is not necessary, but it will help.
 Then unscrew the tiny clip-retention ring (the reeded part – that looks like the side of a quarter coin).
 This might not remove all the way, but it’ll unscrew enough to allow the friction clip to be removed.
 Then screw it back down, screw the tailcap on, and you have a clipless SX30C2.
 (Also note that this means it removes seamlessly!)

 The lanyard connects through the dedicated plastic ring on the tailcap (which I’ve already gushed about, above).
 The lanyard has a little metal spring clip and attaches very securely.
 Unfortunately, the lanyard that came with this light seems to have been cut just a bit incorrectly and isn’t functional.